hananelroe/muck-chains-stopper-bot/README.md

 this is the source code of [u/DaniDevChainBreaker](https://www.reddit.com/user/DaniDevChainBreaker/) (the main [r/DaniDev](https://www.reddit.com/r/DaniDev/) muck chains breaker)

-to use the bot on windows:
-double click the code file to run or open cmd, cd to the code directory than do<br><code>python3 the-mighty-chains-destroyer.py</code>

-linux and macos:
-open the terminal, cd to the code directory than do<br><code>python3 ./the-mighty-chains-destroyer.py</code><br>or<br><code>./the-mighty-chains-destroyer.py</code>
+to use the bot add your reddit account's cedentials to preferences.json, then open CMD, navigate to the directory containing the file and run:
+<code>python.exe ./muckbot.py</code>
 # new update: console controls!

 **(dosen't work properly right now)**